#430: Delightful Machine Learning Apps with Gradio Transcript

 49:53 Very nice.

-49:53 Well, Freddy, let's wrap up our conversation, give a short on time with just where things are going.
+49:53 Well, Freddie, let's wrap up our conversation, get a little short on time with just where

 49:58 We'll talk about where we are, where it came from, where are we going?